bjorn-helgaas/Nightingale/README.md

 16. Add the handles to the T-slot on the top of the unit as shown in the first picture.

 17. Also, you can add the end caps to the aluminum ends so that you don't scratch flooring or people.
-Once you add the end covers, you can't add anything else to the T-slot, so this is really the last step everything has gone well so far.
+Once you add the end covers, you can't add anything else to the T-slot, so this is really the last step if everything has gone well so far.

 18. Plug the unit in and ensure the PIR sensor is pointed at where there is most likely to be people, so it can come on when people are present.